AdobeDocs/commerce-operations.en/help/configuration/storage/multi-master-manual.md

 1. After the script runs, enter `exit`.

-{% endcollapsible %}

-## Update your deployment configuration {#config-ee-multidb-config}
+## Update your deployment configuration

 The final step in manually splitting databases is to add connection and resource information to Magento's deployment configuration, `env.php`.

-{% collapsible Click to update the Magento deployment configuration %}
+To update the Magento deployment configuration:

 1. Log in to your Magento server as, or switch to, the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Back up your deployment configuration: